- ABMS Certification:

 - Clinical Practice:

-- Carotid Artery Disease, Abdominal Aortic Aneurysm (AAA), Aortic Aneurysm Repair/Removal, Peripheral Artery Disease (PAD), Thoracoabdominal Aortic Aneurysm, Artery Disease, Vein Diseases
+- Carotid Artery Disease, Abdominal Aortic Aneurysm (AAA), Aortic Aneurysm Repair & Removal, Peripheral Artery Disease (PAD), Thoracoabdominal Aortic Aneurysm, Aorta Disease, Vascular Disease Care

 - Assistant Professor